-I then replied by just guessing mom’s next question “ Salsa is not as typical as ketchup and normal sauce but it is an assorted mix of different things.
+Then again started almost after guessing what will be mom’s next question “ Salsa is not as typical as ketchup and normal sauce but it is an assorted mix of different things.
 Mostly veggies and fruits with chili and a few spices and it is kind of a dip.
 If you think you are done with the questions how about you having a little portion of Mango Salsa with Wheat Crisps ( Pasta had all the Nachos and hence the wheat crisps) Mom”, and there end our discussion.

 When Mangoes are in season in abundance, and when my little munchkin loves her portion of Mangoes in any form, I naturally try to fulfill her wish by making various dishes with Mangoes.
 Mango Salsa is something Pasta loves a lot especially along with the Nachos.
 I make Mango Salsa quite often for her, as she does not like cucumber or any other form of Salad or Salsa to feed her little more veggies along with her favorite Mangoes.

 In addition, I and Mehebub also enjoy our portion of the Mango Salsa with the perfect sweetness from Mangoes, with the punch of lemon juice and crunchiness of Onion and Bell Peppers.
 I prefer to add both Green and Red Bell Peppers while making the Mango Salsa as Pasta loves to identify the colors while having her food.
 Onion is optional but I love it as part of the Mango Salsa I make at home.